protegeproject/owl2lpg/index.md

 - **OWL class expression types are represented as nodes in a LPG**.
 This follows from the previous design choice.
 For example, `owl:someValuesFrom` and `owl:intersectionOf` class expression types will each be represented by its own node.

-- **Nodes denoting OWL Classes, Individuals, and Datatypes are reused when possible.
+- **Nodes denoting OWL entities (i.e., class, data property, object property, annotation property, individual, and datatype) are reused when possible.
 Other nodes are duplicated to guarantee unambiguous round-tripping between OWL and LPG.**

   When mapping OWL to LPG, we generally reuse existing LPG nodes that denote OWL classes, individuals, and datatypes.
 The exception is when in the presence of General Concept Inclusion (GCI) axioms with a complex class expression as the subclass (e.g., things that have pets are kinds of `PetOwner`, i.e, `:hasPet some :Pet SubClassOf :PetOwner`).
 In such cases, the nodes to represent the complex class expression in the subclass position of the axiom will not reuse existing nodes for the same entities in the LPG; they will be duplicated.
 We will duplicate all other nodes (e.g., OWL axiom types, OWL properties) as necessary to disambiguate how OWL axioms can be parsed from the LPG.